Rapeseed oil: Health research

-A 2019 review of randomized clinical trials found that canola oil consumption reduces total cholesterol (TC) and LDL compared to sunflower oil and saturated fat.
-Consumption of canola oil has been shown to reduce body weight when compared with saturated fat.

-Regarding individual components, canola oil is low in saturated fat and contains both omega-6 and omega-3 fatty acids in a ratio of 2:1.
-It is high in monounsaturated fats, which may decrease the risk of heart disease.

 Erucic acid

 Although wild rapeseed oil contains significant amounts of erucic acid, the cultivars used to produce commercial, food-grade canola oil were bred to contain less than 2% erucic acid, an amount deemed not significant as a health risk.
-To date, no health effects have been associated with dietary consumption of erucic acid by humans; but tests of erucic acid metabolism in other species imply that higher levels may be detrimental.
-Canola oil produced using genetically modified plants has also not been shown to explicitly produce adverse effects.
+The low-erucic trait was due to two mutations changing the activity of LEA1 and KCS17.

 The erucic acid content in canola oil has been reduced over the years.
 In western Canada, a reduction occurred from the average content of 0.5% between 1987 and 1996 to a current content of 0.01% from 2008 to 2015.
 Other reports also show a content lower than 0.1% in Australia and Brazil.

-It is usually accepted that it poses no unusual health risks, and its consumption in food-grade forms is generally recognized as safe by the United States Food and Drug Administration.
+To date, no health effects have been associated with dietary consumption of erucic acid by humans; but tests of erucic acid metabolism in other species imply that higher levels may be detrimental.
+Canola oil produced using genetically modified plants has also not been shown to explicitly produce adverse effects.

+Canola oil is generally recognized as safe.

+Glucosinolates

+Another chemical change in canola is the reduction of glucosinolates.
+As the oil is extracted, most of the glucosinolates are concentrated into the seed meal, an otherwise rich source of protein.
+Livestock have varying levels of tolerance to glucosinolates intake, with some being poisoned relatively easily.
+A small amount of glucosinolates also enters the oil, imparting a pungent odor.

+Further reduction of glucosinolate levels remains important for the use of rapeseed meal in animal feed.

+It is not completely clear which genetic changes from plant breeding resulted in the current reduction in this group of chemicals.

 Comparison to other vegetable oils

 Uses

+B. napus is the source for canola as a high quality vegetable oil for human food products, and as a high-protein pomace to feed fish and farm animals.
+Canola oil is favored for its culinary qualities, and is used widely as a salad oil, for shortening, margarine, in deep frying, baking, sandwich spreads, and non-dairy creamers.

-Apart from its use for human consumption, rapeseed oil is extensively used as a lubricant for machinery.
+Apart from its use for human consumption, rapeseed oil is extensively used as a lubricant for machinery, in cosmetics, printing inks, fabrics, plastic products, and pesticides.
 It was widely used in European domestic lighting before the advent of coal (city) gas or kerosene.
 It was the preferred oil for train pot lamps, and was used for lighting railway coaches in the United Kingdom before gas lighting, and later electric lighting, were adopted.
 Burned in a Carcel lamp, it was part of the definition of the French standard measure for illumination, the carcel, for most of the nineteenth century.
-In lighthouses, for example in early Canada, rapeseed oil was used before the introduction of mineral oil.
+In lighthouses, such as in early Canada, rapeseed oil was used before the introduction of mineral oil.
 Rapeseed oil was used with the Argand burner because it was cheaper than whale oil.
 Rapeseed oil was burned to a limited extent in the Confederacy during the American Civil War.

-Rapeseed oil was used in Gombault's Caustic Balsam, a popular horse and human liniment at the turn of the 20th century.

-Among the more unusual applications of rapeseed oil is the calming of choppy seas, where the oil modifies the surface tension of the water and rapidly smooths the surface.
-For this purpose, rapeseed oil was carried in ship's lifeboats.